qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

         int u = curr[0], du = curr[1];

         // skips current if the vertex is visited
-        // (and hence already has a more optimal distance) if (du > dist[u]) {
+        // (and hence already has a shorter distance) if (du > dist[u]) {
             continue;
         }